joshelvn11/VocabVenture/README.md

 The CSS passed through the validator with no errors.

+#### PEP8 Validator

+All custom Python code was checked against PEP8 style guidlines using the pep8 and pycodestyle command lines tools.
+It mostly passes without issues with exception to multiple occurrences of warning regarding lines being to long, which were left like they are intentionally.
+Where possible I followed convention to line length however where I felt shortening the line length as per guidance created a negative readability experience and since the whole point of PEP8 is to prove readability and maintainability it seemed counterintuive to blindly follow the guidlines even it worked against the direct goal it is meant to have.
+Often where these lines that are too long occur are with "non-functional" code for example strings for long urls or json sample data.

 ### Python Testing

 All Django views are tested extensively using Django's in-built unit testing framework.
 Multiple test cases are carried out for every view function testing for factors such as authorization, correct responses, data validity, and correct template rendering.